isomerpages/nlb-reference/_ssh-social-sciences/Home Based Learning.md

 The lessons learnt from the current COVID-19 crisis may chart new directions for the education landscape in Singapore and the rest of world.
 To find out more about HBL and online learning, check out the resources below.

 [^1]: UNESCO.
-(2020). *COVID-19 educational disruption and response.* Retrieved 2020, May 2 from
+(2020). *COVID-19 educational disruption and response.* Retrieved 2020, May 2 from [https://www.unesco.org/](https://www.unesco.org/en/articles/covid-19-educational-disruption-and-response)

 [^2]: Pappano.
 (2012, November 2).
 The year of the MOOC. *The New York Times*.
 Retrieved 2020, April 30 from ; Lim, S.S.
 (2020, October 21).
-Commentary: Laptops for every student – a lot could go wrong.*ChannelNewsAsia.* Retrieved 2020, April 29 from https://www.channelnewsasia.com/commentary/laptops-students-distraction-online-learning-965436 ; Trucano, M. (2014, September 16).
+Commentary: Laptops for every student – a lot could go wrong.*ChannelNewsAsia.* Retrieved 2020, April 29 from [from https://www.channelnewsasia.com/](https://www.channelnewsasia.com/commentary/laptops-students-distraction-online-learning-965436) ; Trucano, M. (2014, September 16).
 Education &amp; technology in an age of pandemics (revisited). *World Bank Blogs*.
-Retrieved 2020, April 29 from
+Retrieved 2020, April 29 from [https://blogs.worldbank.org/](https://blogs.worldbank.org/en/education/education-technology-age-pandemics-revisited)

 [^3]: Dodd, H. (2020, April 14).
-I can’t believe I am going to say this, but I would rather be at school. *The New York Times,* retrieved 2020, May 2 from ; Bromley, M. (2020, March 18).
-Coronavirus: Crisis management and school closure – issues to consider. *SecEd*.
-Retrieved 2020, April 30 from
+I can’t believe I am going to say this, but I would rather be at school. *The New York Times,* retrieved 2020, May 2 from [https://www.nytimes.com/](https://www.nytimes.com/2020/04/14/us/school-at-home-students-coronavirus.html) ; Bromley, M. (2020, March 18).
+Coronavirus: Crisis management and school closure – issues to consider. *Headteacher Update*.
+Retrieved 2020, April 30 from [https://www.headteacher-update.com](https://www.headteacher-update.com/content/best-practice/coronavirus-crisis-management-and-school-closure-issues-to-consider/)

 [^4]: Robert, C. (2020, April 11).
 Commentary: Home-based learning is strange, new ground.
-But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from ; Saavedra, J. (2020, March 3).
+But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from [https://www.channelnewsasia.com/](https://www.channelnewsasia.com/commentary/covid-hbl-education-school-pri-sec-jc-moe-rule-close-curriculum-1381001); Saavedra, J. (2020, March 3).
 Educational challenges and opportunities of the Coronavirus (COVID-19) pandemic.
-Retrieved 2020, April 29 from
+Retrieved 2020, April 29 from [https://blogs.worldbank.org/](https://blogs.worldbank.org/en/education/educational-challenges-and-opportunities-covid-19-pandemic)